wallerli/CSci3601-Itr-4/README.md

 using cookies to remember which machines that have been subscribed to and prevent users subscribing again within a short amount of time. after refreshing page, still display machine with notifications turned on.

+On safari, the header does stick to the top bar like it should.

 [NGXCookie]: https://www.npmjs.com/package/ngx-cookie-service